New upper bounds for the spectral variation of a general matrix: Introduction

-which is the well known \emph{Hoffman--Wielandt theorem}.
-Over the past decades, various analogs of the Hoffman--Wielandt theorem have been established to characterize the variation of the spectrum of a matrix (see, e.g.,~\cite{Kahan1975,Sun1996,Bhatia1997,Eisenstat1998,Ipsen1998,Li1998,Song2002,Ipsen2003,Li2005,Li2006,Li2007,Li2017,Xu2017,Chen2018}).
-The estimate~\eqref{Hoffman} reveals the strong stability of the spectrum of a normal matrix.
-However, it may fail when $\widetilde{A}$ (or $A$) is non-normal.
-To remedy this limitation, Sun~\cite[Theorem 1.1]{Sun1996} showed that
+This is the well-known \textit{Hoffman--Wielandt theorem}, which reveals the strong stability of the spectrum of a normal matrix.
+However, the inequality~\eqref{HW} may fail when $A$ or $\widetilde{A}$ is non-normal.
+Over the past decades, various extensions or analogues of the Hoffman--Wielandt theorem have been developed by many researchers; see, e.g.,~\cite{Elsner1995,Sun1996,Bhatia1997,Eisenstat1998,Ipsen1998,Li1998,Song2002,Li2005,Li2006,Bhatia2007,Li2017,Xu2017}.